Skip to content

 Making emails accessible

-Accessible emails are a fundamental aspect of inclusive communication, legal compliance, and ethical responsibility.
+Emails are a fundamental aspect of inclusive communication, legal compliance and ethical responsibility.

 • Write a clear subject line that explains what the email is about.